guycipher/btree/README.md

 ### Creating a new BTree

-You can create a new BTree by calling the NewBTree function and passing in the path to the database file, the permissions for the file, and the order of the BTree.
+You can use the ``Open`` method to open an existing btree or create a new one.
+You can specify the file, permission and T(degree)
 ```
 btree := btree.Open("path/to/db", 777, 3)
 ```

 ### Inserting a key-value pair

-You can insert a key-value pair into the BTree by calling the Insert function and passing in the key and value.
+You can insert a value into a key using the ``Put`` method.
+Keys can store many values.
 ```
-btree.Insert("key", "value")
+btree.Put("key", "value")
 ```

-Inserting the same key appends the value to the key.

 ### Getting a value

-You can get a value from the BTree by calling the Get function and passing in the key.
+To get a value you can you the ``Get`` method.
+The get method will return all the keys values.
 ```
 value := btree.Get("key")
 ```
-This will get all the values associated with the key.

 ### Deleting a key

-You can delete a key from the BTree by calling the Delete function and passing in the key.
+To delete a key and all of it's values you can use the ``Delete`` method.
 ```
 btree.Delete("key")
 ```
-This will delete the key and all its values.

 ### Removing a value within key